-It is generally considered that a property with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 45 years left, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to any lease with more than 45 years remaining, the residence will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |